Denmark in the Eurovision Song Contest 2002: Controversy

 The winning song of Dansk Melodi Grand Prix 2002, "Vis mig hvem du er", was ranked last by the jury in the second round despite receiving top points from all five public voting groups.
-Jurors Keld Heick, Sascha Dupont and Sanne Gottlieb publicly criticised the song for its poor lyrics and stated that "the Danes are too easy to fool" over "a great beat" and "a good chorus".
-Gottlieb also accused the media of favouring Malene Mortensen before the competition due to her being well-known.
+Jurors Keld Heick, Sascha Dupont and Sanne Gottlieb publicly criticised the song for its poor lyrics, with the latter two stating that "the Danes are too easy to fool".
+Gottlieb also accused the media and DR of favouring Mortensen before the competition due to her being already well-known.
 Subsequently, Mortensen cancelled her scheduled appearance in the programme Hit med sangen which Dupont also participated in.

 Promotion

 Malene Mortensen specifically promoted "Vis mig hvem du er" as the Danish Eurovision entry between 15 and 16 February 2002 by performing the song during the Maltese Eurovision national final.